DLR-Institute-of-Future-Fuels/gaspype/README.md

 gas_volume = fl.get_v(t=800+273.15, p=1e5)
 ```

-The arguments can be provided as numpy-arrays:
+The arguments can be provided as NumPy-arrays:

 ``` python
 import numpy as np